alfital2/data_mining/README.md

-In this project we offer classification using: k.n.n,kmeans,id3 and naive bayes classifiers on a giving numpy train data set
+In this project we offer classification using: k.n.n,kmeans,id3 and naive bayes classifiers on a giving train data set also a different preprocessing techniques are implemented

 ## Getting Started